hypervel/hypervel.org/docs/docs/broadcasting.md

 ### Broadcast Name

-By default, Laravel Hyperf will broadcast the event using the event's class name.
+By default, Hypervel will broadcast the event using the event's class name.
 However, you may customize the broadcast name by defining a `broadcastAs` method on the event:

 ```php
 /**